Akki5685/LearnYardDSA/README.md

+ Your idea is to create a unified platform for both automation and manual testers, allowing manual testers to automate without needing to code, using a low-code or no-code solution.
+This would enable both manual and automation engineers to collaborate seamlessly on tasks like regression testing.
+Additionally, your platform could introduce a feature that allows testers to start running a test script from a specific step (e.g., step 25) rather than starting from the beginning, saving time and streamlining the testing process when modifications are needed.
+This solution would bridge the gap between coding expertise and manual testing, enhancing efficiency.

 # Find the latest generated report folder and upload it as an artifact
 name: Upload Latest Test Report

 on: